Spaqjoe/content-repurposing-ai/README.md

 ## MVP scope

 Included:

 - Landing page and studio workflow
 - Structured AI generation for multiple formats
 - Copy actions and local restore
 - Optional D1-backed history page

 Not included in v1:

 - Authentication
 - Payments / credits
 - URL/audio/video ingestion
 - Collaboration and review workflows

-## MLH Fellowship framing

-Content AI is positioned as the first slice of a larger creator productivity platform: a focused, production-minded MVP that demonstrates product thinking, clean engineering, and a realistic path to a full repurposing studio.